bguiz/kndrck.co/content/posts/practical_guide_build_zk_dapps.md

 Note that we're generating our `provingKey` and `verifyingKey` with the `groth` protocol as we want to be able [to use websnark to generate the proofs as they are significantly faster than snarkjs](https://github.com/iden3/websnark#important-please-be-sure-you-run-your-setup-with---protocol-groth--websnark-only-generates-groth16-proofs).

-Just like that, we have written a finished our zero knowledge logic.
+Once you've done the above, we have finished a zero knowledge logic.
 The next section (Smart Contract Verifier), we will be looking at the generated `Verifier.sol` and how we can interact with it nicely.

 Note: I've also added some faq below regarding zero knowledge circuits.

-## How Is Supplying The Private Key In The Circuit Safe?
+### How Is Supplying The Private Key In The Circuit Safe?

 Noticed we specified the `privateKey`'s signal to be a `private` one.
 And because of that, the generated proof will not contain any information about `private` signals, but it will about `public` ones.

-## Ok, But Can't A User Supply A Wrong List Of Public Keys?
+### Ok, But Can't A User Supply A Wrong List Of Public Keys?

 We will talk more about that in the Smart Contract Verifier section below.